medusa-project/kumquat-f4/README.md

 `$ apachectl start`

-### Backburner
+### Delayed Job

-Backburner is used to execute background jobs, which are typically invoked in the Control Panel.
+Delayed Job is used to execute background jobs, which are typically invoked in the Control Panel.

-`$ bundle exec rake backburner:work`
+`$ bundle exec rake jobs:work`

 ### Kumquat

-1. Install/update Kumquat's Fedora indexing transform:

-  `$ bundle exec rake kumquat:update_index_transform`

-2. Install/update the Solr schema:
+1. Install/update the Solr schema:

   `$ bundle exec rake kumquat:update_solr_schema`

-3. Import the sample collections:
+2. Import the sample collections:

   `$ bundle exec rake kumquat:sample_import`

-4. `$ rails server`
+3. `$ rails server`

 Go to [http://localhost:3000/](http://localhost:3000/) in a web browser.